 A) Practice and procedures of private insurance;

-B) The role of the regional intake entities, service coordination, program eligibility determinations, family fees, All Kids, and the Division of Specialized Care for Children (DSCC) applications, referrals, and coordination with Early Intervention, and procedural safeguards;
+B) The role of the regional intake entities, service coordination, program eligibility determinations, family fees, All Kids, and the Division of Specialized Care for Children (DSCC) applications, referrals and coordination with EI, and procedural safeguards;

-C) Introduction to the Early Intervention Program, including provider enrollment and credentialing, overview of Early Intervention Program policies and regulations, and billing requirements; and
+C) Introduction to the EI Program, including provider enrollment and credentialing, overview of EI Program policies and regulations, and billing requirements; and

-D) Evaluation and assessment of birth-to-three children, individualized family service plan development, monitoring and review, early intervention philosophy and best practices, and quality assurance.
+D) Evaluation and assessment of birth-to-three children, individualized family service plan development, monitoring and review, EI philosophy and best practices, and quality assurance.